gsouf/google-url/README.md

 Get ready to query google like a pro and make awesome google searches with PHP

-The library is being improved to make better pages parsing.
-Feel free to give any feedback/nfr from the issue tracker.
+**BE AWARE**

+The proxyPool section will soon be moved to another package and it is going to be refactored.

 Features